-5.1 Simulation methodology
+5.1 Simulation Methodology

 In the simulation experiments, we use a basic CSMA/CA protocol with binary slotted exponential back-off as the MAC layer protocol.
-Following (Wu et al., 2011), the parameters used for the experiments are listed in Table 1.
+Following [22], the parameters used for the experiments are listed in Table 1.

 Metrics: We evaluate two quantitative values as metrics in this paper: